Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 update_genome_fasta (update reference genome fasta file)
 --------------------------------------------------------

-If fasta files of the query genomes do not exist, ``update_genome_fasta`` can update fasta files from the closely related genomes of the real query genomes to our real query ones via searching the mutations.
+If fasta files of the reference genomes do not exist, ``update_genome_fasta`` can update fasta files from the closely related genomes to our reference genomes via searching the mutations.
 Therefore, a table of mutation information is required.
 For the format of the table, please check `mutation table <https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/tutorial_data/mutation.csv>`_.
 Titles of the columns are presented on the top and they need to start with ``#``.
 Each column is separated by ``tab``.
 If the mutation type is deletion or insertion, the user can type ``-`` to represent them.
-The information of ``Target_ids`` (the query genome names), ``Reference_ids``, (the names of closely related genomes) ``Reference_nts`` (the nucleotides of the closely related genomes), ``Positions``, ``Target_nts`` (the nucleotides of the query genomes) are required.
+The information of ``Target_ids`` (the reference genome names), ``Reference_ids``, (the names of closely related genomes) ``Reference_nts`` (the nucleotides of the closely related genomes), ``Positions``, ``Target_nts`` (the nucleotides of the reference genomes) are required.
 The other columns can be blank.
 Please use ``tab`` to separate all columns including blank ones.

 If no mutation information is provided, ``snp`` can be used for detecting mutations.